Modal Verbs in English | Practice 3

 Not quite…

-Technically, this sentence makes sense using “can,” but there is a much better option given the context presented in the sentence.
+Although technically you could use “can” here, there is a much better option that would make more sense given the context in the sentence.

 Correct!